m-ender/stackcats/README.md

 ## Syntax

+As stated above, Stack Cats programs are written on a single line.
+However, source files may contain additional lines for comments or command-line instructions.
+Everything starting at the first newline is ignored by the interpreter.

-There are only two syntactic rules for Stack Cats:
+Beyond that there are only two syntactic rules for Stack Cats:

 1. Every valid program must have mirror symmetry.
 That is, if the entire program is mirrored (see above), it must remain unchanged.
 This has a few implications. a) Every Stack Cats program computes an involution on the global memory state (since every program is its own inverse). b) Every even-length program computes the identity (i.e. a [cat program](http://esolangs.org/wiki/Cat_program)) provided that it terminates, since the second half undoes the first. c) Every non-trivial program has odd length.
 If we call the command in the centre of the program `A`, then every such program has the structure `pAq`, where `p` is an arbitrary program and `q` computes its inverse.
 Note that `A` needs to be one of the self-symmetric characters, so it is itself an involution.
 Hence, programming in Stack Cats is about finding a function `p` which transforms a very simple involution `A` into the desired program.
 2. Parentheses, `()`, and braces, `{}`, need to be balanced correctly, as they form loops.
 They can be nested arbitrarily but not interleaved like `({)}`. (`[]` and `<>` can appear individually and don't need be matched.)

+Note that using unknown characters (i.e. any which don't correspond to a command) will result in an error at the start of the program.

 ## Memory model